jonnor/projects/music/braindump.md

-Becoming rich by supplying neccesities (real or preceived) to people seeking to become rich (often by longshots) Playing people to follow their folly, so one can harvest the tangible
+Becoming rich by supplying neccesities (real or preceived) to people seeking to become rich (often by longshots) Playing people to follow their folly, so one can harvest the tangible wins
 House always wins
+People looking for quick fixes, easy answers

 The Fear Itself (ref R.Franklin)